Torsion groups do not act on $2$-dimensional $\mathrm{CAT}(0)$ complexes: Constructing axes

+{\kol In the proof of Proposition~\ref{prop:loxodromic} we will use the following notions.} If $X$ is a $\mathrm{CAT(0)}$ space, an element $g\in G$ is \emph{loxodromic} if there is a geodesic $\widetilde \omega\subset X$ (called an \emph{axis}) such that $g$ preserves $\widetilde \omega$ and acts on it as a nontrivial translation.
+A loxodromic element does not have a fixed point in $X$.

-\begin{proof}[Proof of Proposition~\ref{prop:loxodromic}.]
-We equip $\widetilde S$ and $S$ with the piecewise smooth Riemannian metric pulled back from $X$ via $\phi$.
-Since $\phi$ is a near-immersion, $S-\{p,q,r\}$ is locally CAT(0).
-After replacing $S$ with a finite branched cover over $\{p,q,r\}$, we can assume that $S$ (which is no longer a sphere) is locally CAT(0) at every point.
+\begin{proof}[Proof of Proposition~\ref{prop:loxodromic}.] {\kol We equip $\widetilde S$ and $S$ with the piecewise smooth Riemannian metric pulled back from $X$ via $\phi$.
+Since $\phi$ is a near-immersion, by conditions (a)--(c) of Section~\ref{sec:spaces}, we have that $S-\{p,q,r\}$ is locally CAT(0).
+After replacing~$S$ with a surface that is a finite branched cover of $S$ over $\{p,q,r\}$, we can assume that $S$ (which is no longer a sphere) is locally CAT(0) at every point.
 Let $\Sigma$ be the vertex set of $S$.